frankhaugen/Frank.Blazor.Mermaid/README.md

 # Frank.Blazor.Mermaid

 This is a Blazor component that renders Mermaid diagrams.
-It is based on the [mermaid](https://mermaid-js.github. io/mermaid/#/) library.
-The component is written in C# and uses the `IJSRuntime` to call the JavaScript functions of the mermaid library.
-The component is a Razor class library and can be used in any Blazor project.
+It is wrapper around the Blazorade.Mermaid library, which is a Blazor wrapper around the MermaidJS library.

+This just exists because I wanted to use Mermaid diagrams in my Blazor projects, and I wanted to make the mermaid diagrams in between tags, and not in a separate property and then bind that property to the component.

 ## Installation